PhoenixTales/wiki.gothicarchive.org/items.md

 - has `pungent odor` (German: `ein stechender Geruch`) (_Sleeper's Ban_)
 - almost for sure the same as `PSI Potion` in alpha game builds

+## Stone plate
+- readable 'document' without any content programmed
+- can be sold for 5 ore

 ## Swampweed
 - `grown in the swamp (...) has to be processed before it can be smoked`
 - `have a tranquilizing and relaxing effect.
 They help you concentrate on the essentials and increase your awareness.`